-Areas covered are: methods, motivation, personal relationships between teacher and pupil, the role of examinations and competitions, the physiological and psychological needs of musicians including coping with performance anxiety, stage fright, stage presentation, assessment, small group teaching, teaching adult beginners, teaching students with disabilities, the all-round development of the performer, verbal and non-verbal communication between teacher and pupil, and the like.
+Areas covered are: methods, motivation, personal relationships between teacher and pupil, the role of examinations and competitions, the physiological and psychological needs of musicians including coping with performance anxiety, stage fright, stage presentation, assessment, small group teaching, teaching adult beginners, teaching students with disabilities, the all-round development of the performer, and verbal and non-verbal communication between teacher and pupil.

 The Forum views the opportunity for all persons, young and old, to learn an instrument or to sing, as an enrichment of the quality of life.
 It holds as a central value the dignity of the profession of instrumental and vocal music teaching.
 It is designed to reflect equally the general areas of individualized or group instruction in keyboard, wind, string and percussion instruments, and voice.

-- to investigate methods and practices of teaching instrumental or vocal students in the diverse contexts of global music making; and
+- Investigate methods and practices of teaching instrumental or vocal students in the diverse contexts of global music making

-- to explore and discuss the most recent relevant research that could assist instrumental/vocal teachers
+- Explore and discuss the most recent relevant research that could assist instrumental/vocal teachers

 To these ends it seeks to enter into dialogue with instrumental and vocal teachers with a view to: